 especially those that are Medium impact under CIP – are probably fairly

-cyber secure as far as their own operations go.
+cyber secure, as far as their own operations go.
 In other words, if one of

 these plants were to experience a cyber attack, it is very unlikely that

-it would be tripped.
+it would be tripped and wouldn't be damaged.

-- This also applies to the Criterion 2.1 plants (>1500MW)
+- This also applies to the CIP-002 R1 Criterion 2.1 plants (plants >1500MW)

 that have been segmented so that there are no Medium impact BES Cyber